Sarah Baartman: Early life in the Cape Colony

 In exchange for cash, Hendrik Cesars began to show her at the city hospital, where surgeon Alexander Dunlop worked.
 Dunlop, (sometimes wrongly cited as William Dunlop), a Scottish military surgeon in the Cape slave lodge, operated a side business in supplying animal specimens to showmen in Britain, and he suggested she travel to Europe to make money by exhibiting herself.
 Baartman refused.
 Dunlop persisted, and Baartman said she would not go unless Hendrik Cesars came too.
-In 1810, he agreed to go to Britain to make money by putting Baartman on stage.
-It is unknown whether Baartman went willingly or was forced, although the acceptance of her earlier refusal could mean that she was coerced, or simply changed her mind when joined by Cesars.
+In 1810 he agreed to go to Britain to make money by putting Baartman on stage.
+It is unknown whether Baartman went willingly or was forced.